vectorgrp/sil-kit/docs/api/can.rst

 Receive state change events
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-State changes are only supported when using the VIBE NetworkSimulator.
 To receive changes of the |CanControllerState|,
 a ``StateChangeHandler`` must be registered using |AddStateChangeHandler|::

   auto stateChangedHandler = [](ICanController*, const CanStateChangeEvent& stateChangeEvent)